 Speakers can change your tone

 There are many different variables which affect the tone your speaker generates.
 Below, we summarize some of the variables that can affect the tone and sound of your speaker.
 This should help you to make a decision on which Jensen speaker will best suit your style.
-If you need additional help, consider using the Tone Generator to determine what speaker is right for you!

 The most popular guitar amplifier speaker sizes are 8”, 10”, 12” and 15”.
 There are also 18” speakers, which are used primarily in PA and bass cabinets, as well as some smaller speaker diameters (5" and 6").
 Since most of you are replacing speakers that are already in an amplifier, we do not recommend choosing a different size than what your amp is drilled for or already using.